matanr1/CTFs/Matrix2021/Forensics/Can_You_Hear_Me/Can_You_Hear_Me.md

 1$00
 ALEM.3
 ```
-The string ALEM.3  look a bit suspicions, let remember it.
+The string ALEM.3 looks a bit suspicions, lets remember it.

-check the hex dump of the file and look for some patterns:
+I check the hex dump of the file and look for some patterns:

 ![](images/pattern_file.png)

-We can see F3 FF maybe it a magic number?
+We can see `F3 FF`, maybe it's a magic number?

-After search for similar magic number i found that mp3 Magic number looks similar but the bytes are swapped... strange right!
+After searching for similar magic number I found that mp3 Magic number looks similar but the bytes are swapped... strange right?!

 ![](images/magic.png)

-Let compare this file to another mp3 file - compare the strings
+Lets compare this file to another mp3 file - compare the strings

 #####  LAME3.  -> original mp3
 #####  ALEM.3 - challenge file

-We can see that every 2 bytes is swapped so let write small script that swap the bytes:
+We can see that every 2 bytes are swapped so lets write a small script that swaps the bytes:
 ```python
 #!/usr/bin/env python3
 with open("Can_You_Hear_Me", 'rb') as fr: